On this page

 Identify words for your search:

 You should begin your research by looking for background information on your topic.
 This information is often found in reference books (e.g., encyclopedias, handbooks).
-After you have found the necessary background information on your topic, you can search for articles.
-(Without some basic knowledge, scholarly articles might be unnecessarily confusing.)

 The reference books that are useful to you will really depend on your topic.
 Here are some online reference books that might include background information on your topic: